UNC-Libraries/box-c/integration/README.md

 methods for adding created factory objects in Fedora and indexes them in the triple store and Solr.
 New factories extend this parent factory in order to use these methods.

+Each factory must specify a parent according to the type of object.
+For example, the AdminUnitFactory's parent is `ContentRootObject`.

 ### Adding properties to and instantiating a factory

 #### Available properties